kvas-it/europython2017/4-faster-python.md

 ## Intro and scope

-- General purpose computing,
+- This is advice for general purpose computing,
-- Reflect on trade-offs.
+- There's no free lunch.
+We're mostly looking at trade-offs.
-- Not about:
+- It's not about:
   - Numpy, Pandas,
   - Concurrency, caching.

-- Premature optimisation is the root of all evil in programming.
+- "Premature optimisation is the root of all evil in programming".

 ## Technology taxonomy

-- Perfection:
+- What we would really want:
   - Can run Python code directly,
   - Works with all python version and 3rd party libraries,
   - Free,
   - Bug free,
   - Easy to debug,
   - 100x faster.
-- In practice you'll be making trade-offs.
+- In practice this doesn't exist and we'll be making trade-offs.

 - No code change:
   - Cython without annotations (x1.3 without changes),